Weddings

 Every ceremony should be a joyous declaration of committed lifelong love.
 Joining two soul mates together in this union is an honour, and it would be my absolute privilege to craft a ceremony that is authentic, inclusive, and joyous for your special day.

-I create my ceremonies by spending some time getting to know you as a couple and as individuals.
-Getting to know you well allows me to personalise your ceremony completely.
-Then I create the type of ceremony that exudes your love for each other.
-As your celebrant I will ensure that I have a complete understanding of what you desire to make your ceremony a memorable occasion for you and your guests
+I will create your ceremony by spending some time getting to know you as a couple and as individuals.
+Getting to know you allows me to personalise a ceremony, that exudes your love, and will be a treasured memory for both you and your guests long after your special day.

 Why Choose Me?

-I love to celebrate the happiest milestone in a couple’s life.
-I will help you shape your stories and feelings to create a heartfelt ceremony that fills you up with joy and excitement.
-Your wedding day should reflect you and your ideals.
-I will work with you to ensure we capture your personality and your ideas into your specially crafted wedding ceremony.
+I love to celebrate the happy milestones in life.
+I will shape your story to create a heartfelt ceremony that fills you with joy and excitement.
+Your unique ceremony will reflect your personalities and love for each other.

 “Let us always meet each other with a smile,